mapattacker/computer-vision-python/basics.rst

                   color=(0,255,0), thickness=5)

-Here's an example function from xiaochus's YOLO on how it is used.
+Here's a typical example function from xiaochus's YOLO on how it is used.

 .. code:: python

     def draw(image, boxes, scores, classes, all_classes):
-        """Draw the boxes on the image.
+        '''Draw the boxes on the image.

-        # Argument:
+        Argument:
             image: original image.
             boxes: ndarray, boxes of objects.
             classes: ndarray, classes of objects.
             scores: ndarray, scores of objects.
             all_classes: all classes name.
-        """
+        '''
         for box, score, cl in zip(boxes, scores, classes): x, y, w, h = box